OpenNebula/docs/source/installation_and_configuration/opennebula_services/oneflow.rst

 | ``:debug_level``          | Log debug level.
 Values: ``0`` for ERROR level, ``1`` for WARNING level, ``2`` for INFO level, ``3`` for DEBUG level                                                    |
 +---------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 In the default configuration, the OneFlow server will only listen to requests coming from ``localhost`` (which is enough to control OneFlow over Sunstone running on the same host).
-If you want to control OneFlow over API/CLI remotely, you need to change ``:host`` attribute in ``/etc/one/oneflow-server.conf`` to a public IP of your Front-end host or to ``0.0.0.0`` (to work on all IP addresses configured on host).
+If you want to control OneFlow over API/CLI remotely, you need to change ``:host`` parameter in ``/etc/one/oneflow-server.conf`` to a public IP of your Front-end host or to ``0.0.0.0`` (to work on all IP addresses configured on host).

 Sunstone
 --------